 Predators & Competitors: Predation pressure is considered moderate and competition may have increased in 2023.
 Predators of juvenile POP include Pacific halibut, arrowtooth flounder, seabirds, rockfish, salmon, and lingcod (Moss 2016).
 Predators of adults include Pacific halibut, sablefish, and sperm whales (Moss 2016).
 Halibut and arrowtooth flounder populations remain low relative to previous levels, and, in general, there is no cause to suspect increased predation pressure on larval or adult demersal shelf rockfish.
-Potential competitors include large returns of pink salmon (Whitehouse, 2023, Vulstek, 2023), a relatively large and increasing population of walleye pollock, other POP as the population continues to increase, and continued large year classes of juvenile sablefish (Goethell 2023).
+Potential competitors include large returns of pink salmon (Whitehouse, 2023, Vulstek, 2023), a relatively large and increasing population of walleye pollock, other POP as the population continues to increase, and continued large year classes of juvenile sablefish (Goethel 2023).
 POP are being found shallower in the water column, increasing their habitat overlap and potential competition for zooplankton prey with walleye pollock.

 Environmental and ecosystem effects for POP are scored as Level 1 (normal concern).